BODHI AUSTRALIA

 Nishtha

-Nishtha was recommended to BODHI Australia by Suddhaka, of the Karuna Trust, based in London, England as an organisation BODHI Australia might want to consider forging a working partnership with.
+In 2022 Nishtha was recommended to BODHI Australia by Suddhaka, of the Karuna Trust, based in London, England as an organisation BODHI Australia might want to consider forging a working partnership with.

 The BODHI Australia Executive Committee reached the decision (in early 2023) to support Nishtha after several video conferences, including with Akashamitra (from the Karuna Trust), who visits them regularly.
 Nishtha has FCRA status.